pbmoses/grafana-stack-argo/README.md

 To note: These repos were developed for rapid redeployment of the Grafana based on the repo maintainers knowledge and experience around Kubernetes, this is not official Grafana Documentation.
 This repo is a bases for the Grafana OSS stack, there are sister repos for the enterprise versions.
 A rapidly redployable stack should be present in any enterprise environment, these examples can be used as a foundation but should not be the be all end all of MTTR.

 ### OpenShift Users.
-There are multiple changes to allow these charts to work on OpenShift, from skipping CRDs to user/security policies.
-That'll get done when I have time and/or if someone wants to provide an OpenShift cluster (I have turned my home cluster off due to electricity costs).
+There are multiple changes needed to allow these charts to work on OpenShift, from skipping CRDs to user/security policies.

 ### Intermediate or above Kubernetes knowledge is assumed, if you've made it this far.